 - Connect the mini-USB cable - Start the GUI, select correct COM-port from the list, and click "Connect".
 After the connection is established, all board settings and profiles will be loaded into the GUI.
 You can re-load the current board parameters anytime by clicking the "READ" button. - After adjusting parameters in the GUI you should write them to the controller board by clicking the "WRITE" button.
 Only the current profile parameters will be saved to the board.
-To return to the default settings select from menu "Board" "Reset to defaults".
-This command restores default setting for active profile only and does not affect general settings and calibration data.
-To completely restore factory setting, choose "Board" "Erase EEPROM" command.
-This command erases all settings in all profiles, and all calibration data. - To choose a different profile (with different settings) select it from the list of profiles (located in the upper right corner of the GUI window).
+To return to the default settings push the "RESET TO DEFAULTS" button. - To choose a different profile (with different settings) select it from the list of profiles (located in the upper right corner of the GUI window).
 You can store different settings as three different profiles onto the controller board.
 You can switch profiles saved on the board, by choosing the profile in the GUI, by pressing the hardware MENU button, or from RC transmitter.